Home > Analyses > Financial Services > The Hartford Financial Services Group, Inc.

 Principal Financial Group, Inc.20.1B

-The Hartford Financial Services Group, Inc. ranks 3rd among its peers.
-Its market cap stands at just 3.7% of the leader, Berkshire Hathaway.
-The company trades below the average market cap of the top 10 in the sector but remains above the median sector benchmark.
-It holds a 14.54% market cap gap from its closest competitor above.
+The Hartford ranks 3rd among its competitors with a market cap just 3.7% of the sector leader, Berkshire Hathaway.
+It sits below the average market cap of the top 10 competitors but remains above the sector median.
+The company holds a 14.66% market cap gap to the next competitor above, American International Group.

 Comparisons with competitors